Travis

 The number that’s returned here is equal to the maximum number of concurrent jobs that are available.
 To adjust concurrency, please follow the instructions here for each worker machine.

-Finding out how Many Worker Machines are Connected #
+Discover how many Worker Machines are Connected #

 If you wish to find out how many worker machines are currently connected, please follow these steps: